QuantumSavory/Quantikz.jl/README.md

 `CNOT`, `CPHASE`, `SWAP`, `H`, `P`, `Id`, a generic single qubit gate `U`, a generic measurement `Measurement`, and a parity check measurement `ParityMeasurement`.

+The general purpose `MultiControl(controls, ocontrols, targets, targetXs)` can be used to create an arbitrary combination of muticontrol multiqubit gates.
+Each argument lists the indices of qubits that should get a certain symbol: `controls` is filled circles, `ocontrols` is empty circles, `targets` is the NOT symbol, and `targetXs` is the X symbols.

+Controlled `U` gates are not implemented yet.

 ## Custom objects

 For your `CustomQuantumOperation` simply define a `QuantikzOp(op::CustomQuantumOperation)` that converts your object to one of the built-in objects.